rudasn/ice.scss/README.md

 A collection of SCSS patterns (placeholders and mixins).

-Although Ice borrows many concepts and code from several other projects, including Bootstrap, Foundation, and Bourbon, it has a different philosophy.
+Although Ice borrows many concepts and code from several other projects, including Bootstrap, Foundation, and Bourbon, it has a different philosophy:

-## Philosophy

-* **Bring your own style guide** - Ice does not dictate how your CSS should be organized and how you name your selectors.

 * **Minimal** - Ice does not generate any CSS unless you tell it to.

-* **Performant** - Ice tries to group selectors and minimize overrides leading to smaller file size and faster rendering times.

 * **Just a toolbox** - Ice provides *patterns*.
 How and if you use them is up to you.
 You only get what you use.

+* **Bring your own style guide** - Ice does not dictate how your CSS should be organized and how you name your selectors.

+* **Performant** - Ice tries to group selectors and minimize CSS overrides leading to smaller file size and faster rendering times.

 ### Example